 - Wander along vibrant Denmark Street in Soho, otherwise known as "Tin Pan Alley" for its incredible collection of musical instrument shops.

-- Drop by the former London homes of big-name artists, from Freddie Mercury’s residence at 1 Logan Place to 34 Montagu Square, which was home to John Lennon.
+- Drop by the former London homes of big-name artists, from Freddie Mercury's residence at 1 Logan Place to 34 Montagu Square, once John Lennon's home.

 - Learn about the era-defining works of two of the world's greatest musicians at Handel & Hendrix in London.

 - Discover more of London's incredible musical heritage and landmarks.

 - Drop by the iconic Ronnie Scott’s Jazz Club in Soho, which has welcomed a host of jazz legends including Stan Getz, Ella Fitzgerald and Buddy Rich.

 - Grab a pint at The Dublin Castle, where Blur, Coldplay and The Killers have performed.

 - Trace London's incredible music history at 100 Club.
 This legendary venue has seen performances from Sex Pistols, The Kinks and The Clash.

 - Follow in the footsteps of music legends Prince, Joy Division, The Smiths and Madness during an evening at Camden's much-loved Electric Ballroom.

 - Discover the spot where Bob Dylan played his debut London show at The Troubadour.